-Over the Counter Dog Anxiety Medications
+Over-the-Counter Dog Anxiety Medications

-As I mentioned above, after talking with Jet’s vet, we decided to give over the counter anxiety solutions a try first and foremost because Jet had a history of being hypersensitive to just about every medication in the book.
+As I mentioned above, after talking with Jet’s vet, we decided to give over-the-counter anxiety solutions a try first and foremost because Jet had a history of being hypersensitive to just about every medication in the book.

 There are a variety of prescription medications available for canine anxiety, some of which have a lengthy history of use and others that are quite new on the market.
-These medications range from SSRI’s like Prozac to benzodiazepines like Xanax to a range of tranquilizers that do little more than knock your dog out so they aren’t conscious to feel symptoms of their anxiety.
+These medications range from SSRIs like Prozac to benzodiazepines like Xanax to a range of tranquilizers that do little more than knock your dog out so they aren’t conscious to feel symptoms of their anxiety.

 Don’t get me wrong, there are times when these types of interventions are the best option for a dog, but for us – with a dog whose fur all fell out at the application of flea and tick preventative – they didn’t seem like the best second line of defense.